rprt/rspec-page-regression/README.md

     page.should match_expectation "/path/to/my/file.png"

-Everything else will work normally, and the failure messages will refer to your path.
+Everything will work normally, and the failure messages will refer to your path.

 ## Configuration